Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 Here is a list of 12 grounds from the Child Welfare Information Gateway as to reasons a parent may not receive custody, with our added explanation.

-Even if a parent is subject to one or more on this list, the courts can also choose other options like monitored visitation, rehabilitation therapies, and other strategies, when there is a possibility for the child-parent relationship to exist in a healthy and safe way:
+Even if a parent is subject to one or more on this list, the courts can also choose other options like monitored visitation, rehabilitation therapies, and other strategies, when the child-parent relationship can exist healthily and safely:

 You don’t have an address so that you can be reached.
 This has two implications.